Back to all posts

 Simulation

 Subject your employees to realistic email attacks such as spearfishing, phishing, and ransomware.
-Using Holm Security's product, you can fully automate this process.
+Using Holm Security, you can fully automate this process.
 Through an easy-to-use dashboard, you can then evaluate which employees are most at risk as a result of simulated attacks.

 Awareness Training